 Food prices in New Zealand decreased to 2.7 percent year-on-year in October of 2020 from 3.1 percent in the previous month.
 It was the lowest annual food price increase in almost a year.
 Prices of fruit and vegetables rose 10 percent after increasing 11 percent in September, while prices for restaurant meals and ready-to-eat foods increased 3.4 percent after rising 3.6 percent.
 In addition, prices of groceries rose 0.7 percent after increasing 1 percent and those of meat, poultry & fish rose by 1 percent after climbing 1.9 percent.
 On a monthly basis, overall food prices were down 0.7 percent in the month.
 Excluding the effects of fruit and vegetables, food prices were up about 0.1 percent. source: Statistics New Zealand

 Food Inflation in New Zealand averaged 5.49 percent from 1961 until 2020, reaching an all time high of 25.20 percent in March of 1980 and a record low of -2 percent in June of 2010.
 This page provides - New Zealand Food Inflation - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 New Zealand Food Inflation - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.

-Food Inflation in New Zealand is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Food Inflation in New Zealand to stand at 1.60 in 12 months time.
-In the long-term, the New Zealand Food Inflation is projected to trend around 1.70 percent in 2020, according to our econometric models.
+Food Inflation in New Zealand is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Food Inflation in New Zealand to stand at 3.30 in 12 months time.
+In the long-term, the New Zealand Food Inflation is projected to trend around 3.10 percent in 2021 and 2.50 percent in 2022, according to our econometric models.